demisto/content/Packs/Core/Playbooks/playbook-A_mail_forwarding_rule_was_configured_in_Google_Workspace_README.md

 | --- | --- | --- | --- |
 | SendNotification | If set to "true," the playbook will send an email notification to the user informing them that the forwarding address was deleted.
 If "false," no notification will be sent. | true | Optional |

-## Playbook Outputs

----
-There are no outputs for this playbook.

 ## Playbook Image